nwhite34/nwhite34/README.md

 A highly motivated and skilled front-end developer with a passion for creating user-friendly and high-performing websites.

-I hold a Bachelor's degree in Information Technology from Southern Cross University, where I graduated in 2023.
-Additionally, I have obtained a certificate in the Front-End Developer Career Path from Scrimba.com.
-My educational background has provided me with a strong foundation in computer systems and software tools.

 Proficient in CSS3, HTML5, and JavaScript, I have extensive experience in front-end development.
-I am well-versed in JavaScript frameworks such as React JS, AngularJS, and Ember, allowing me to build dynamic and interactive web applications.
+I am well-versed in JavaScript frameworks such as React JS, and AngularJS, allowing me to build dynamic and interactive web applications.
 I have the ability to integrate front-end designs with RESTful APIs, ensuring seamless functionality.

   <h2 align="center">Let's Connect</h2>
   <p align="center">